ljw1004/csharpspec/csharp/expressions.md

    *  First, if `E` is a property or indexer access, then the value of the property or indexer access is obtained ([Values of expressions](expressions.md#values-of-expressions)) and `E` is reclassified as a value.
    *  If `I` identifies one or more methods, then the result is a method group with an associated instance expression of `E`.
 If a type argument list was specified, it is used in calling a generic method ([Method invocations](expressions.md#method-invocations)).
    *  If `I` identifies an instance property,
-      * If `E` is `this`, `I` identifies an automatically implemented property (§10.7.3) without a setter, and the reference occurs within an instance constructor for a class or struct type `T`, then the result is a variable, namely the hidden backing field for the auto-property given by `I` in the instance of `T` given by `this`.
+      * If `E` is `this`, `I` identifies an automatically implemented property ([Automatically implemented properties](classes.md#automatically-implemented-properties)) without a setter, and the reference occurs within an instance constructor for a class or struct type `T`, then the result is a variable, namely the hidden backing field for the auto-property given by `I` in the instance of `T` given by `this`.
       * Otherwise, the result is a property access with an associated instance expression of `E`.
    *  If `T` is a *class_type* and `I` identifies an instance field of that *class_type*:
       * If the value of `E` is `null`, then a `System.NullReferenceException` is thrown.